 When and where will auditions be held?

-Auditions for the 2020-21 season will occur online using the Zoom video conferencing platform.
+Open auditions for the 2020-21 season are closed.
+Auditions for the Spring semester are by invitation only.
+Auditions will occur online using the Zoom video conferencing platform.
 To download Zoom, visit https://zoom.us/.

 How long will the Zoom audition last?